 - Fear of Price: The price of CrossFit is much more than the average gym.
 Members pay anywhere between $100-$250 per month depending on the location and type of membership pass.

-Out of all three fears, the one that seems to stand in the way of the final “do I do it or not?” decision, typically boils down to the price.
+Out of all four fears, the one that seems to stand in the way of the final “do I do it or not?” decision, typically boils down to the price.
 Yes, CrossFit is expensive.
 But if you dig into the heart of what members actually get for the price tag, you’ll see that many have simply overlooked the plethora of benefits that comes with the membership fee.

 We know, we know…it’s expensive!